awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-step-get-a-prediction.md

 1. In the **Use Model** section, choose **API code**\.

 1. At the command prompt, use the code snippet that calls `detect-custom-labels` to analyze an image\.
 It should look like the following example\.
 The value of `--project-version-arn` should be Amazon Resource Name \(ARN\) of your model\.
 Change `MY_BUCKET` and `PATH_TO_MY_IMAGE` to the Amazon S3 bucket and image that you used in step 1\.
-For more information, see [Step 7: Analyze Images With Your Model](gs-step-detect-custom-label-cli.md)\.
+For more information, see [Step 7: Analyze Images with Your Model](gs-step-detect-custom-label-cli.md)\.

    ```
    aws rekognition detect-custom-labels \